bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 3.  ❌ Or if the value is `'A' --> 'Z'`

-    - Again, the program leaving these values alone is not worth considering as it does not affect us.
+    - Again, this branch does not seem to affect us.

 ## Magic value